inkstitch/inkstitch/collections/_docs/ru/002-004-workflow.md

 ## ![Create Icon](/assets/images/docs/workflow-icon-optimize.png) Step 8+: Optimize

 Then go back and tweak your design.
 Hopefully it only takes a few tries to get it how you want it.
-Once you're done, copy the final embroidery file from your output directory, just to avoid accidentally overwriting it in the future.